Damola12345/Ansible-Project/README.md

 # Ansible-Project

-To install a website on an Ec2 instance
+To install my cloudresume-challenge website on an Ec2 instance